moyuanleo/moyuanleo.github.io/_note/C、C++：从基础语法到优化策略.md

     return 0;
 }
 ```
-### Tips

-Use size_t for mat.cols and mat.rows
-Use memcpy() to copy data.
-Element assignment has a lower efficiency.
-Use 1D array (float*) nor 2D array (float**) for matrix data.
-Redundant computation in loops
-Do parameter checking in functions: null pointers, dimension matching in matrix operations, etc
-Do not bind the create matrix function with file I/O.
-File name: head.h, source1.c, source2.c, source3.c
-Good implementation VS good homework

 ## Project 3: Matrix Structure and Multiplication in C

 **You can only use C, nor C++, in the project.** The project is an improvement of Project 2, but only `float` matrix structure is needed to implement.